 A blend of crisp Ceylon black tea from Sri Lanka with sweetly tart red raspberry flavor.
 Very candy-like aroma, delicately tangy and jammy raspberry flavor.
 Rounded texture, balanced astringency and sweet, slightly dry finish.
 This fun, juicy cup is tangy without getting too 'cheeky.'

-Ingredients: blended with black tea, natural raspberry flavor, raspberries and raspberry leaves
+Ingredients: blended with black tea, natural raspberry flavor, raspberries, and raspberry leaves

 The genus Raspberry consists of over 200 distinct species, however, only two of these are presently cultivated.
 The first mention of raspberry comes from the people of Troy (Helen perhaps?), located in modern-day Turkey.
 Its original name was 'ida,' a reference to the mountain on which it was first spotted.
-The medicinal properties believed to cluster in its leaves was of more interest to its early users than the sweet, red fruit.
+The medicinal properties believed to cluster in its leaves were of more interest to its early users than the sweet, red fruit.
 Today, you can find red raspberries, as well as black, purple and golden.

 Just a quick note about the picture, I do not see the big red raspberry's in this tea but it smells wonderful.

 Raspberries grow on a cane – were you aware of this fact?
 The raspberry offers more than just good taste providing many familiar and unfamiliar nutritional qualities.
 Are you aware that the berries contain other protective influences including compounds that relate to potential protective effects on health and disease?
-These powerful phyto chemicals found in fruits, such as the raspberry bring them into the spotlight of nutraceuticals.
+These powerful phytochemicals found in fruits, such as the raspberry bring them into the spotlight of nutraceuticals.
 Recently there has been new research looking at raspberries as an antioxidant.
 Couple this with the known natural goodness of the antioxidants in tea and you have a healthy winner!

 This tea is particularly refreshing with ice – another reason to try raspberry tea.
 (Add a pinch of sugar as the sugar binds with the raspberry flavor molecules, intensifying the distinctive taste.)